xiota/geany-preview/docs/Questions_and_Answers.md

 > Some Markdown editors autosave the document as it is edited.
 Can the Preview plugin do that?

-That is outside the scope of this plugin, but there is another plugin that may do what you want: *Save Actions*.
-However, I advise caution:
+That function is outside the scope of this plugin.
+However, there is another plugin that may do what you want: *Save Actions*

-* Continuous autosave can reduce overall system performance by increasing disk activity.
-* Saving continuously makes it more likely that the editor will close or crash in the middle of a save.
-* Most editors and word processors don't save continously.
-You risk losing unsaved work by closing documents that you think are saved, but aren't.
-* Not all changes are worth keeping.
-Continuous autosave makes it difficult to go back to the previous save state.
-(Not a problem if you use [version control](https://en.wikipedia.org/wiki/Version_control).)

 > Is it possible to hide/show the sidebar based on document type, rather than display a message that the document is not supported?